dmd-program/dmd-100/topics/digital_multimedia_design.md

 ## How it works

-In the first DMD course, DMD 100, you will get a broad sense of how design operates in the world.
-In DMD 300, you will apply your experiences from
+In the first DMD course, DMD 100, you will get a broad sense of what design is, and how you can apply it as frame for your studies.
+You will then explore other courses available to you within the approved major list as well as elective courses.
+In DMD 300, you will apply your experiences from this coursework to narrow your focus and interests while producing projects in collaboration with your peers.
+DMD 400 is the capstone course, where you will create an entirely self-directed design project for inclusion in an online exhibition of work.

 ## Mission